 - How much should I invest to retain or win back my customers?

-- How much time should my sales team spend on customer acquisition?
+- How much time should my sales and marketing team spend on customer acquisition?

 - Are my offers well-suited for my best customers?

 First, you need a good understanding of your customers’ journey.
 That’s what you get from analytics – data on customer behavior and experience across multiple touchpoints, such as your website, mobile app, and digital products.

 Collecting consumer data over the whole journey often involves personal data, information that can identify individuals.
 This kind of data falls within the scope of different privacy regulations and requires proper handling.

 Read more about the legal meaning of personal data in: What is PII, non-PII, and personal data?